 Want to sell on Amazon with that coveted Prime symbol on your product listings?
-Amazon has a program called Seller-Fulfilled Prime, which allows third-party sellers to offer two-day Prime shipping without using Amazon’s warehouses for fulfillment.
+Amazon has a program called Seller-Fulfilled Prime, which allows third-party sellers to offer and and two-day Prime shipping without using Amazon’s warehouses for fulfillment.

 While Seller-Fulfilled Prime (SFP) can help small-medium sized businesses increase their sales on Amazon, sellers must meet Amazon’s strict performance standards in order to be eligible for SFP as well as to maintain SFP status.

 We’ll cover everything you need to know about Amazon Seller-Fulfilled Prime, including:

 - What is Seller-Fulfilled Prime?